adrianhuebner/auth-server/REPORT.md

 ### Ratings and Reviews
 #### Documentation
 Although, with a bit more time, it may be easier to judge the quality of the documentation, for someone just learning OAuth, I did find it somewhat obtuse.
-The documentation may be complete enough, but I think it could have been made easier to locate each of the pieces we needed.
+The documentation may be complete enough, but it could have been made easier to locate each of the pieces we needed.
 It could also have used a better diagram with the various systems and roles and the communications between them.
 If, however, you are a developer more familiar with the OAuth protocol already, this may not be a problem.

 #### Systems Requirements
 Above and beyond 'node' and 'linux', what dependencies or core requirements exist for this framework?
 Can it play at AWS/Heroku?
 Does it require a certain database?